utomic-media/directus-dev-utils/README.md

 > [!NOTE]
 > 💡 Some helpful utils when developing directus extensions.

+> [!WARNING]
-**NOTE: THIS IS NOT A EXTENSION ITSELF!
+> THIS IS NOT A EXTENSION ITSELF!
 IT'S A DEV-UTIL THAT CAN BE USED BY DEVELOPERS WHILE CREATING EXTENSIONS!**

 ## 🎉 Features
 - Add migrations from an extension